openEOPlatform/documentation/join/early_adopter.md

 ## Step 1: Connect an existing account

-The first step is to connect your existing account with EGI check-in and become a member of the *EGI User community*.
+The first step is to connect your existing account with EGI Check-in and become a member of the *EGI User community*.

 To get an idea of ​​what this step will require from you,